 Imagine my excitement, simply because our daily meals in central Europe are mostly dominated by meat.

-Not that I am against meat, I love it and some of the delicious posts on this page proof my "addiction" for the red flesh, but sometimes its nice to just go veg for a meal or two.
-You know what I mean?
+Not that I am against meat, I love it and some of the delicious posts on this page prove my "addiction" for the red flesh, but sometimes it's nice to just go veg for a meal or two.

-Then I did it again and now its part of our monthly meal planning, however over time I modified the rolls dramatically into healthier German stuffed Cabbage Rolls.
+Then I did it again and now it's part of our monthly meal planning, however, over time I modified the rolls dramatically into healthier German stuffed Cabbage Rolls.

-The rolls come with a quick & easy to prepare orange colored sauce.
+The rolls come with a quick & easy to prepare orange-colored sauce.

 Pour the sauce just before serving over the veg rolls and you will see how it enhances the flavors in such a beautiful way.

-You can garnish with parsley or you can use coriander/cilantro too if you want to make it a bit “asian”.
-That’s up to you!
+You can garnish with parsley or you can use coriander/cilantro too if you want to make it a bit "Asian".

-Vegetarian Stuffed Cabbage Rolls Recipe – Healthier German Stuffed Cabbage Rolls below:
+Vegetarian Stuffed Cabbage Rolls Recipe

 - Peel your potatoes and carrot and cut them into small dice.
 Cute the Broccoli into smaller pieces.
 Cook the veggies until al dente/ not too soft.